 - Lab 1 due Friday 12pm (noon)

 - We give will give short extensions to groups that run into trouble.
 But email us:

 - How much is done and left?

 - How much longer do you need?

-- Attend section Friday at 10:30am to learn about lab 2.
+- Attend section Friday at 1:30pm to learn about lab 2.

-- Saachi will grant a free extension to 5pm on lab 1 if attending section prevented you from completing the lab on time.

 - Came out of work in late 1960s by Peter Denning (lower right)

 - Established working set model

 - Led directly to virtual memory